bhardman1986/QuickBendLandingPage/_pages/privacypolicy.md

 3. Cookies and Similar Technologies

-**Derated** does not use cookies or any similar tracking technologies.
+**QuickBend** does not use cookies or any similar tracking technologies.

 4. Third-Party Services